blevine/keycloak-graphql/README.md

 to those classes and sometimes to the related *Model classes in the org.keycloak.models package.
 For certain optimizations, I'll probably break away from using these classes and write my own SQL queries.
 This will be done on a case-by-case basis.
-- GraphQL variables are not yet supported.
-- Built and tested against Keycloak 25.0.2.
+- Built and tested against Keycloak 26.0.1.
 Once we do actual releases, a compatibility table will be provided.

 ## Access control, existence, and errors
 Keycloak imposes role-based access controls on its resources.
 When a GraphQL query returns a collection, any items in that collection